nakibuddin/12-sell-today-client/README.md

 * This is a single page project, as we use react router, it fells a smooth transaction between traversal of the website.

-* This is second hand product selling platform.
+* This is a second hand product selling platform.
 Here a seller can add his/her product for selling purpose, and a buyer can purchase product from this platform.
 User also can also report to any product.